-This chapter would be incomplete if we didn't mention the "hygienic" KPI - the service level and the service availability.
-We won't be describing the concept in detail, as the API SLA isn't any different from any other digital services SLAs.
+This chapter would be incomplete if we didn't mention the "hygienic" KPI - service level and availability.
+We won't describe the concept in detail, as the API SLA isn't any different from SLAs for other digital services.
 Let us just state that this metric must be tracked, especially if we talk about pay-to-use APIs.
-However, in many cases, API vendors prefer to offer rather loose SLAs, treating the provided functionality as a data access or content licensing service.
+However, in many cases, API vendors prefer to offer rather loose SLAs, treating the provided functionality as data access or content licensing services.

-Still, let us re-iterate once more: any problems with your API are automatically multiplied by the number of partners you have, especially if the API is vital for them, i.e., the API outage makes the main functionality of their services unavailable.
+Still, let us reiterate once more: any problems with your API are automatically multiplied by the number of partners you have, especially if the API is vital for them, i.e., the API outage makes the main functionality of their services unavailable.
 (And actually, because of the above-mentioned reasons, the average quality of integrations implies that partners' services will suffer even if the availability of the API is not formally speaking critical for them, but because developers use it excessively and do not bother with proper error handling.)

 It is important to mention that predicting the workload for the API service is rather complicated.
-Sub-optimal API usage, e.g., initializing the API in those application and website parts where it's not actually needed, might lead to a colossal increase in the number of requests after changing a single line of partner's code.
-The safety margin for an API service must be much higher than for a regular service for end users - it must survive the situation of the largest partner suddenly starting querying the API on every page and every application screen.
-(If the partner is already doing that, then the API must survive doubling the load if the partner by accident starts initializing the API twice on each page / screen.)
+Sub-optimal API usage, e.g., initializing the API in those parts of applications and websites where it's not actually needed, might lead to a colossal increase in the number of requests after changing a single line of a partner's code.
+The safety margin for an API service must be much higher than for a regular service for end users - it must survive the situation of the largest partner suddenly starting to query the API on every page and every application screen.
+(If the partner is already doing that, then the API must survive doubling the load if the partner accidentally starts initializing the API twice on each page / screen.)

 Another extremely important hygienic minimum is the informational security of the API service.
 In the worst-case scenario, namely, if an API service vulnerability allows for exploiting partner applications, one security loophole will in fact be exposed in every partner application.
-Needless to say that the cost of such a mistake might be overwhelmingly colossal, even if the API itself is rather trivial and has no access to sensitive data (especially if we talk about webpages where no "sandbox" for third-party scripts exists, and any piece of code might let's say track the data entered in forms).
-API services must provide the maximum protection level (for example, choose cryptographical protocols with a certain overhead) and promptly react to any reports regarding possible vulnerabilities.
+Needless to say, the cost of such a mistake might be overwhelmingly colossal, even if the API itself is rather trivial and has no access to sensitive data (especially if we talk about webpages where no "sandbox" for third-party scripts exists, and any piece of code might, for example, track the data entered in forms).
+API services must provide the maximum level of protection (e.g., choose cryptographic protocols with a certain overhead) and promptly react to any reports regarding possible vulnerabilities.